jennomics/WorkflowPaper/figures/Screen Shot 2014-06-02 at 2.37.27 PM1/caption.md

-This is GOLD's results page, 11 Brachybacterium species of strains have been sequenced.
+Figure 10-This is GOLD's results page, 11 Brachybacterium species of strains have been sequenced.